davidjguru/davidjguru.github.io/_posts/2020-09-20-200-linux-commands-for-everyday-life.md

 ## 5.4- Docker Engine Related: Docker, Compose, Swarm (15 examples)
 Docker Engine is the de-facto standard for containers.
-See more commands about Docker Engine at [www.therussianlullaby.com/docker-cheatsheet/](https://www.therussianlullaby.com/blog/docker-docker-compose-and-ddev-cheatsheet/).
+See more commands about Docker Engine and DDEV at [www.therussianlullaby.com/docker-cheatsheet/](https://www.therussianlullaby.com/blog/docker-docker-compose-and-ddev-cheatsheet/).

 1. **:~$** systemctl is-active docker
 **# Checks if Docker is active or not.**